Should You Invest in Newell Brands Inc. (NWL) Now?

 JP Morgan gave a rating of “Overweight” to NWL, setting the target price at $26 in the report published on March 30th of the previous year.

-During the last 5 trading sessions, NWL rose by +0.88%, which changed the moving average for the period of 200-days by -36.35% in comparison to the 20-day moving average, which settled at $15.49.
-In addition, Newell Brands Inc. saw 13.91% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NWL fell by -3.22%, which changed the moving average for the period of 200-days by -36.25% in comparison to the 20-day moving average, which settled at $15.15.
+In addition, Newell Brands Inc. saw 10.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NWL starting from Craigie James, who purchase 10,000 shares at the price of $13.36 back on Nov 02.
-After this action, Craigie James now owns 31,868 shares of Newell Brands Inc., valued at $133,600 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NWL starting from Erceg Mark J, who purchase 66,700 shares at the price of $14.99 back on Feb 17.
+After this action, Erceg Mark J now owns 66,700 shares of Newell Brands Inc., valued at $999,833 using the latest closing price.

 Stock Fundamentals for NWL